 - Memberships of professional societies and awards received.

 We kindly invite you to view the checklist for authors who have a manuscript in preparation.
 Please note that noncompliance with these instructions may lead to a rejection of the paper.
 Following these requirements will greatly assist the smooth processing of your manuscript.

 - Research manuscripts should comprise:

-- SI Units (International System of Units) should be used for this journal.
+- SI Units (International System of Units) should be used.
 Imperial, US customary and other units should be converted to SI units whenever possible.

 - Chemical Structures and Reaction Schemes: Chemical structures and reaction schemes should be drawn using an appropriate software package designed for this purpose.
 As a guideline, these should be drawn to a scale such that all the details and text are clearly legible when placed in the manuscript (i.e., text should be no smaller that 8-9 pt.).
-To facilitate editing we recommend the use of any of the software packages widely available for this purpose: MDL® Isis/Draw, Accelrys® Draw, ACD/ChemSketch®, CS ChemDraw®, ChemWindow®, etc..
+To facilitate editing we recommend the use of any of the software packages widely available for this purpose: MDL® Isis/Draw, ACD/ChemSketch®, CS ChemDraw®, ChemWindow®, etc..
 Free versions of some of these products are available for personal or academic use from the respective publishers.
-If another less common structure drawing software is used, authors should ensure the figures are saved in a file format compatible with one of these products.
+If another less common structure drawing software is used, authors should ensure the figures are saved in a file format compatible with of one of these products.

 - Physical and Spectroscopic Data: Physical and spectroscopic data as well as tables for NMR data should be prepared according to the ACS's Preparation and Submission of Manuscripts standard (page 4).